trampgeek/moodle-qtype_coderunner/docs/index.md

 * `QUIZ.tags` An array of the normalised tags of the current quiz, empty if the question is not running within a quiz.

-If the question is not running within in a quiz, e.g. during question validation or preview, the name is the empty string and
+If the question is not running within in a quiz, e.g. during question validation or preview, the `name` attributes is the empty string and `tags` is an empty list.

 ### Twig macros (deprecated - may be removed in future)